-

 Poynton, Cheshire A busy, friendly choir, now firmly established

-St Germans Singers, Cornwall e-mail only: contact:
+- St Germans Singers, Cornwall

 mixed choir of 24 voices formed in 1985.
 Varied repertoire - modern &